Student Bulletin – Registration

 School of Law Student Bulletin

 SCU uses Workday for student registration.
-For inquiries regarding School of Law registration and class changes, including use of the Workday system, consult the Student Services Office.
+For inquiries regarding School of Law registration and class changes, including use of the Workday system, please consult the Student Services Office.

 Academic Calendar